cklapperich/DocumentContextExtractor/README.md

 It implements a custom llama_index Extractor class, which can then be used in a llama index pipeline.
 It requires you to initialize it using a Document Store and an LLM to provide the context.
 It also requires you keep the documentstore up to date.

+## motivation

+Anthropic made a 'cookbook' notebook to demo this. llama_index also made a demo of it here: https://docs.llamaindex.ai/en/stable/examples/cookbooks/contextual_retrieval

+The problem, there are tons of edge cases when trying to replicate what this at scale, over 100s of documents:

+- rate limits are a huge problem

+- cost

+- documents too large for context window

+- prompt caching doesn't work via llama_index interface

+- error handling

+- chunk + context can be too big for the embedding model

+- and much more!

 ## Demo

 See hybridsearchdemo.py for a demo of the extractor in action with Qdrant hybrid search, effectively re-implementing the blog post.